azral1962/min-book/src/lib.typ

   ): set block(above: font-size, below: font-size)

   // Insert notes of a section at its end, before next heading:
-  // TODO: Find a less clumsy way to handle #note
+  // NOFIX: This really clumsy code is the only way found to implement #note.

   let new-body = body.children
   let h-index = ()

-  // Get index of all headings in body.children for n in range(new-body.len()) {
+  // #note: Get index of all headings in body.children for n in range(new-body.len()) {
     let item = new-body.at(n)